spriteg/TshirtVault/replit.md

 This is a full-stack t-shirt inventory management application built with React, Express, and PostgreSQL.
 The application requires user authentication and allows authenticated users to create, read, update, and delete t-shirt records with size, color, and quantity information.
 It features a clean, modern UI inspired by Linear and Notion's design principles, with support for both light and dark themes.

 **Key Features**:
-- **Authentication Required**: Users must log in with email/password (or social auth) via Replit Auth to access the application
+- **Authentication Required**: Users must log in with username/password to access the application
 - **Protected Inventory**: All inventory data and operations require authentication
 - **Grouped Display**: Inventory is displayed grouped by color, with all sizes and quantities for each color shown inline on the same line as the color name